apache/hadoop/hadoop-common-project/hadoop-common/src/site/markdown/filesystem/outputstream.md

 (HADOOP-16490, HADOOP-16635) -and if applications make their own probes for files before creating them, the problem will intermittently surface.

-1. If you look for an object on S3 and it is not there - The 404 MAY Be returned even after the object has been created.
+1. If you look for an object on S3 and it is not there - The 404 MAY be returned even after the object has been created.
 1. FS operations triggering such a probe include: `getFileStatus()`, `exists()`, `open()` and others.